Helping you grow closer to God

 Now, here’s what I want you to get, okay?
 We started with the beatitudes.
 You have got to get your mind into the heart and the mind of a twenty-something, dedicated, zealous, Jewish boy or girl.

 And when He gets done with chapter 5, here’s what I can tell you: however close you thought you were to God, the distance has now infinitely increased.
-And what you are feeling right now is: I’m undone.
-I don’t even remotely measure up.

 In fact, notice in your notes, I summarized chapter 5.
 Jesus condemns external righteousness, spiritual activities, when it doesn’t flow from an authentic relationship with God.